 A false alarm test done with common business software was also performed.
 All tested products had zero false alarms on common business software.

 The following chart shows the results of the Business Malware Protection Test:

 |Malware Protection Rate||False Alarms on common business software|

-In order to better evaluate the products’ detection accuracy and file detection capabilities (ability to distinguish good files from malicious files), we also performed a false alarm test on non-business software and uncommon files.
-This is provided mainly just as additional information, and the results do not affect the overall test score or the Approved Business Product award.
-The false alarms found were promptly fixed by the respective vendors.
-Organisations which often use uncommon or non-business software, or their own self-developed software, might like to consider these results.
+In order to better evaluate the products’ detection accuracy and file detection capabilities (ability to distinguish benign files from malicious files), we also performed a false alarm test on non-business software and uncommon files.
+Results are shown in the tables below; the false alarms found were promptly fixed by the respective vendors.
+However, organisations which often use uncommon or non-business software, or their own self-developed software, might like to consider these results.
 Products are required to have an FP rate on non-business files below the Remarkably High threshold in order to be approved.
 This is to ensure that tested products do not achieve higher protection scores by using settings that might cause excessive levels of false positives.

 |FP rate||Number of FPs on